rbenzing/aureo-project-management/README.md

 5. **Open Pull Request**

 ### Development Guidelines
+- Follow **PSR-12** coding standards (enforced by PHP CS Fixer)
-- Follow PSR-4 autoloading standards
+- Follow **PSR-4** autoloading standards
+- Use **strict typing** (`declare(strict_types=1)`) in all PHP files
+- Write **PHPUnit tests** for new features
 - Use meaningful commit messages
 - Add comments for complex logic
-- Test new features thoroughly
+- Run `composer cs:fix` before committing
 - Update documentation as needed

+### Security Guidelines
+Before contributing, review [SECURITY.md](SECURITY.md) for security best practices:
+- Never commit `.env` files
+- Use prepared statements for all database queries
+- Validate and sanitize all user input
+- Follow password hashing guidelines (Argon2ID)
+- Implement CSRF protection for state-changing operations

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+**Important:** The AGPL-3.0 license requires that if you modify this software and use it to provide a service over a network, you must make the complete source code of your modified version available to users of that service.

 ## 👨‍💻 Author